Dong-JinKim/ActionCooccurrencePriors/README.md

 ### Time and Memory
 - The full model achieves best val set performance in about 60000 iterations in ~12hrs (Nvidia K40 GPU)
-- GPU memory usage is under 6 GB
+- GPU memory usage is about 6 GB

 # Evaluate Model

+[trained_models](https://drive.google.com/drive/folders/13QQjqQCv2vk5tL3jY-d_M9LHhPSvRwji?usp=sharing): This directory contains the selected checkpoint for our full model (with all factors).
+You may follow `exp/hoi_classifier/eval.py` script and the corresponding experiment launcher `exp_eval()` in `exp/hoi_classifier/run.py` to see how to load and use the trained model.

 ## Step 1: Select the model to evaluate